How to Find Your WiFi Password in Windows 7, 8.1 & 10

 Don't know the password of the WiFi network you connected to with your computer?

 Or did you just forget?

 This tutorial will show you step by step how to find and retrieve a Wi-Fi password on a Windows 7, 8 and 10 PC.

 You've connected your PC to a wifi network some time ago (maybe a long time ago) and now you want to connect another device, like a laptop, tablet or a smartphone to the same wireless network.

 You forgot the password.

-Luckily there's an easy and quick way to look up your password and I will show you how to do this on a Windows PC.
+Fortunately, there's an easy and quick way to look up your password and this tutorial will show you how to do this on a Windows PC.

-3 Hit Enter (keyboard) and the password will appear at "Key Content".
+- Press Enter and the password will appear at "Key Content".

 If the password doesn't show up, then you've probably didn't opened the Windows command prompt as administrator.